List of Survivor (American TV series) contestants

 Survivor is an American reality television show, based on the Swedish program Expedition Robinson.
 Contestants are referred to as "castaways", and they compete against one another to become the "Sole Survivor" and win one million U.S. dollars.
-First airing in 2000, there currently have been a total of 48 seasons aired.
+First airing in 2000, there currently have been a total of 50 seasons aired and a 51st upcoming.
 The program itself has been filmed on five continents.

 Contestants usually apply to be on the show, but the series has been known to recruit contestants for various seasons.
 For Survivor: Fiji, the producers had hoped to have a more racially diverse cast, and hoped that a more diverse group would apply after the success of the racially segregated Survivor: Cook Islands.
 When this did not happen, the producers turned to recruiting and in the end, only one contestant had actually submitted an application to be on the show.
 For the most part, contestants are virtually unknown prior to their Survivor appearance, but occasionally some well-known people are cast.